future-devs/Bot/README.md

 # FutureDevBot
-A chat bot for the brogrammers discord channel that introduces new users and notify the events to all users.
+A chat bot for the future dev organization.
+It introduce new users on discord channel and notify users.

 Contributors